UtkarshPriy/Marvel/README.md

 ### Home Page
 - The home page of this application allows you to retrieve and showcase a list of your favorite superheroes (characters).
 You can also utilize the search bar to filter characters based on your search query.

-- For instance, if you input "bat" in the search box, the application will display "batman."
+- For instance, if you input "bat" in the search box, the application will display "Iron Man."
   [ Example API: https://gateway.marvel.com:443/v1/public/characters?ts=<time-stamp>&apikey=<public-key>&hash=<md5(ts+privateKey+publicKey)>]

 - Each superhero displayed in the search results comes with a "Favorite" button.
 Clicking this button adds the superhero to your "My Favorite Superheroes" list.